-To create a multiple dimensional array, you need to define the dimensions while declaring the array.
-Well, you can define as many as dimensions that you need (VBA allows 60 dimensions) but you will probably not need to use more than 2 or 3 dimensions of any of the arrays.
+To create a multiple-dimensional array, you need to define the dimensions while declaring the array.
+Well, you can define as many dimensions as you need (VBA allows 60 dimensions) but you will probably not need to use more than 2 or 3 dimensions of any of the arrays.
 Using a two-dimensional array is like having rows and columns.

 In this tutorial, we will look at how to create a 2-D and 3-D array.